 Bonfires (and the open air burning of firewood) is limited only to the beach areas specified, and are not permitted on other public or private property within the Town limits.
 Gas firepits are permitted in some cases for private property where they can be safely located and maintained.
 Permits for the installation of outdoor gas appliances (including gas firepits) can be found here: https://oceancitymd.gov/oc/departments/fire/fire-marshal-office/permit-applications/

-Yes, a special no-charge bonfire permit is required (contact the office at 410-289-8780 for more information).
-The bonfire permit ensures our partners in emergency services, US Coast Guard, and MD Natural Resources (Marine) Police have been notified that there will be a permitted fire on the beach, so they do not respond to possible citizen reports concerning seeing a fire.
+Yes, a special no-charge permit is required (contact the office at 410-289-8780 for more information).
+The permit ensures our partners in emergency services, US Coast Guard, and MD Natural Resources (Marine) Police have been notified that there will be a permitted fire on the beach, so they do not respond to possible citizen reports concerning seeing a fire.
 This helps to ensure that your special day isn’t interrupted by responding fire apparatus!

 Yes, as long as the tiki torches are in close proximity to the bonfire (covered by the noted permit location).

-The bonfire permit only covers the singular date and location specified.
+No, the bonfire permit only covers the singular date and location specified.
 Additional locations or dates will require additional, separate permits.

 Yes, a metal firepit or fire ring can be used on the beach, and often helps to contain fire debris, making cleanup easier.